SushmithaL-star/nutrition-tracking-system/README.md

 ## Motivation

-I built this project to practice applying data analysis thinking to a real-world, everyday problem.
+I built this project to apply data analysis thinking to a real-world, everyday problem.

 Instead of using a ready-made app, I chose Excel to: